sajidslm/Solar-Panel-Segmentation/README.md

 ## Training and Validation

 The model employed for training is yolo11n.pt, though it can be substituted with other YOLO variants as needed.
 The training configuration includes the following parameters: 150 epochs, an image size of 640 pixels, and a batch size of 4.

+## Install Dependencies

+Use the requirements.txt file to install all necessary libraries.
+You can do this by running: pip install -r requirements.txt

+## Update Dataset Path

+Open the solar_train_valid.py script and locate the line: im_folder = "F:/Image Datasets/ Solar Segmentation"  # Dataset directory path

+## Run the Training Script

+Once the dependencies are installed and the dataset path is set, execute the script: python solar_train_valid.py

+Results